Posted on September 3, 2015

 KR: Think about one of the successful organizing campaigns that you worked on.
 What were the key factors in building that campaign?

 DM: Parcel 42 is a piece of public land around the corner from ONE DC.
 The mayor at the time, Adrian Fenty, reneged on his promise to fully fund the development of low-cost housing on this site.
-ONE DC’s members and staff response was to organize and take back the land.
+ONE DC’s members and staff response were to organize and take back the land.
 We liberated the land by cutting the lock and having a big parade, march, and cookout.
 We slept on the land and took it back for about two months with many members, neighbors, and allies supporting ONE DC.
 The three key factors that made this campaign significant and sustainable: members’ sweat equity and volunteers’ work to take over the land, members educating themselves in direct action, civil disobedience, and creating a culture of resistance.
 The fact that the land is still vacated is a big victory!
 Why?
 Because some shared leadership team members of ONE DC have it correct: as long as the land is vacated, we are winning, because they have not built housing we can’t afford.
-Maybe one day we will get the low-cost housing that meets the need of ONE DC members and long time DC residents.
+Maybe one day we will get the low-cost housing that meets the need of ONE DC members and longtime DC residents.

 KR: Tell me about your work with ONE DC.
 How did the organization get started?
 What is your role?